Last Updated: May 13, 2021

-Over the course of 2018, the number of small business advertisers on Pinterest has increased by 50%.
+Pinterest experienced its first 50% year-over-year increase for small business ads in 2017, and the number still hasn’t dropped.
 The projections for the years ahead are keeping the same rate of a 50% year-over-year increase, as the small business owners recognize the benefits of Pinterest advertising offers.

 (Source: Marketing Land)

-Businesses which opt into using Pinterest Propel receive up to 3 times more clicks on their ads than they did before joining the program and their cost per click decreases by 38% on average.
+Businesses that opt into using Pinterest Propel receive up to 3 times more clicks on their ads than they did before joining the program and their cost per click decreased by 38% on average.
 Official Pinterest statistics for business are praising the Propel service, and the praise seems to be justified by results.